tymyrddin/purple/source/docs/distribution-networks/threat-landscape/procedural-threats/insider-threats.md

 A particularly telling pattern is when an insider's access correlates with damage.
 If an insider accessed a SIPROTEC or SEL protection relay shortly before that relay's settings are found to be corrupted, the temporal correlation points to the insider.
-If an insider accessed Stedin's historian database shortly before historian records are found to be missing, that correlation is hard to explain innocently.
+If an insider accessed the historian database shortly before historian records are found to be missing, that correlation is hard to explain innocently.

 Detecting pattern violations requires establishing the baseline pattern and then monitoring for deviations.